-TOP 10 ADVICES FOR THE NEW PUBLIC SCHOOL TEACHERS
+TOP TEN PIECES OF ADVICE FOR THE NEW PUBLIC SCHOOL TEACHERS

 When you start your day wearing this, you’re probably not going to lose.
 This attracts a lot of positivity and is known to calm those types of co-teachers who do not seem to see anything positive in anyone!
 Smile and the world will smile back!